Winslow Upton

-Biography
+Career

 He received his undergraduate degree from Brown University and was valedictorian when he graduated in 1875.
 Upton then worked as an assistant at Mitchel Observatory of the University of Cincinnati where he received his master's degree in 1877.
 He later received an honorary doctorate from Brown in 1906.

 He became an assistant astronomer at the Harvard Observatory in 1877.
 During this time he wrote a parody of Gilbert and Sullivan's comic opera H.M.S.
 Pinafore titled Observatory Pinafore.
 Then he became an assistant engineer for the U. S. Lake Survey from 1879.
 In 1880 he was a computer at the U.S. Naval Observatory.
 He was a computer and assistant professor at the U.S. Signal Service in 1881.
 He was appointed professor and head of the department of astronomy at Brown in 1884.
 He then became director of Ladd Observatory when it opened in 1891.
 During his tenure Upton also served as secretary of the faculty and dean at Brown.

 He was a member of the U. S. government eclipse expeditions of 1878 and 1883, also of two private expeditions sent out in 1887 and 1889, and in 1896-97 was attached to the southern station of Harvard University at Arequipa, Peru.
 His systematic research studying meteorology during solar eclipses has been described as "pioneering."

+Personal life

+Winslow Upton was born October 12, 1853 in Salem, Massachusetts.
+He was the son of James Upton and James' second wife Sarah Sophia Ropes.
+He graduated from the Phillips School in 1869.

 He married Cornelia Augusta Babcock in 1882 and they had two children.
 Eleanor Stuart Upton was a librarian at the John Carter Brown Library and Yale University Library.
 Margaret Frances Upton taught bacteriology.
 She was also a lab technician and research assistant at hospitals.

+He became ill with pneumonia in December 1913 and died on January 8, 1914.